 Art.
-21. The President of the Republic shall be elected by universal direct suffrage and by majority vote in two rounds of balloting.
-He shall be eligible for reelection.
+21. The President of the Republic shall be elected by universal direct suffrage and by majority vote in two ballots.
+He shall be eligible for re-election only once.

 Art.
-22. The Presidential term of office shall be four years.
+22. The Presidential term of office shall be five years.